-The vehicle may have a turn signal indicator lamp built into the mirror housing.
-The turn signal lamp flashes when the turn signals or hazard flashers are used.
+The vehicle may have a turn signal indicator on the mirror housings.
+The indicator will flash when turn signal or hazard warning flashers are used.

 Folding Mirrors

 Manual Folding Mirrors

 If equipped, manually fold the mirrors inward toward the vehicle to prevent damage when going through an automatic car wash.
 Push the mirror outward to return it to the original position.